-A portion of each student's course fees is for student/athlete insurance coverage.
+A portion of each student's course fees is for student/athlete insurance coverage which runs from August 1 -July 31 of each year.
 Students have coverage for injuries and accidents that happen during the school day at Bishop Dwenger, or while participating in extracurricular school-sponsored activities.
 Eligible covered expenses will be paid, which are in excess of other valid and collectible insurance.
 Claims should be submitted to the parent's insurance first.